 - Orange, reddish orange, or pale orange coats that are patterned with black stripes

-- Each tiger’s strips are unique
+- Each tiger’s stripes are unique

-- White bellies and white around their muzzles
+- White bellies and white around their muzzles (noses and mouths)

 - White spots on the backs of their black ears (a trait that all spotted wild cats have, which helps them communicate with their young)